FutureAxolotl/tomorrow-night-dotfiles/README.md

 NOTE: You may have to edit the `sxhkdrc` file based off of what you use for web browser, terminal emulator, and text editor.

 # Installation
 To install the dotfiles, put them in the directories they need to go in (all should be located in `.config`, execpt for the Doom Emacs config, which goes in `.doom.d`).
 You may have to `chmod +x` the `bspwmrc` and `sxhkd` files.
 You will have to change `DVI-0` in line 300 of the Polybar config to whatever the monitor input is (run `xrandr` if you don't know what input it is).
+For information about multi-monitor support refer to the [Polywins.py GitHub page](https://github.com/CordlessCoder/polywins.py).